engin100/950/labs/lab-3.md

 ```

 <div class="primer-spec-callout info" markdown="1">
-Feel free to look back at lab 2 if you do not remmeber how to program the TMP36!
+Feel free to look back at lab 2 if you do not remember how to program the TMP36!
 </div>

 Here is the wiring diagram again for your reference: